5/6/2025

 Antonio Carlos Garcia

-There is Antonio speaking here.
+Andres Antony speaking here.
 The 3% was just supplier credits for the quarter inside the commercial aviation.
-And I would say the we we were on average for service and support around 15%.
+Okay.
+And I would say we went on average for service and support around 15%.
 We report a little bit lower.
 But for us, it was five base points or 50 base points less than average, I would say.
-But in our view is just a temporary effect that will be compensated throughout the years.
-Okay.
-It was really something that Mix as Francisco said, untimely effects with customers and this and this and this.
-I would say putting all together, we perform five, five percent less a bit margin the quarter, but we are not seeing we are not worried about the whole year.
-Just to make it clear for sure that we have an impact and consolidation.
-But I would say we are talking about the last 20 billion that would bring us even to a higher margin almost 6, 6 and a half to 7%.
-It was the effect in the consolidated basis, more or less.
+But in our view, it's just a temporary effect that will be compensated throughout the years. was really something that's mixed, as Francisco said, on time effects with customers and this and this and this.
+I would say put it all together, we perform 5% less ABAT margin in the quarter, but we are not seeing, we are not worried about the whole year, just to make it clear.
+For sure, we have an impact on consolidation, But I would say we are talking about the last $20 million that would bring us even to a higher margin, almost 6.5% to 7%.
+It was the effect on the consolidated basis, more or less.

 speaker